A Complete Guide to Somatic Symptoms and Related Disorders

 The DSM-5 categorizes Somatic Symptoms and Related Disorders into several subtypes:

-1. Somatic Symptom Disorder: characterized by persistent physical complaints accompanied by disproportionate and excessive thoughts, feelings, or behaviors related to those symptoms.
+- 1. Somatic Symptom Disorder: characterized by persistent physical complaints accompanied by disproportionate and excessive thoughts, feelings, or behaviors related to those symptoms.

-2. Illness Anxiety Disorder: Formerly referred to as hypochondriasis, this condition is characterized by a continual and disproportionate worry about possessing a severe illness, even in the absence of significant physical symptoms.
+- 2. Illness Anxiety Disorder: Formerly referred to as hypochondriasis, this condition is characterized by a continual and disproportionate worry about possessing a severe illness, even in the absence of significant physical symptoms.

-3. Conversion Disorder (Functional Neurological Symptom Disorder): Neurological symptoms such as paralysis or seizures without a neurological basis.
+- 3. Conversion Disorder (Functional Neurological Symptom Disorder): Neurological symptoms such as paralysis or seizures without a neurological basis.

-4. Factitious Disorder: Intentional production or feigning of physical or psychological symptoms without obvious external rewards.
+- 4. Factitious Disorder: Intentional production or feigning of physical or psychological symptoms without obvious external rewards.

-5. Psychological Factors Affecting Other Medical Conditions: A psychological factor significantly influences the course of an existing medical condition.
+- 5. Psychological Factors Affecting Other Medical Conditions: A psychological factor significantly influences the course of an existing medical condition.

-Signs and Symptoms of Somatic Symptom and Related Disorders
+Signs of Somatic Symptoms and Related Disorders

-The symptoms of Somatic Symptoms and Related Disorders can vary depending on the subtype but generally include:
+The symptoms of Somatic Symptoms and Related Disorders can vary depending on the subtype, but generally include:

 - Disproportionate anxiety or fear about health